These buttery, fluffy and mouthwatering buttermilk biscuits are easy to make and so delicious!

 - Use a rolling pin to press the dough into a flattened ball.

 - Using a round cookie cutter, cut out the biscuits.
-Place in a baking sheet
+Place on a baking sheet

 - Brush the top with melted butter and baked until golden, about 20 minutes.